vuongducphuong/documentation/content/applications/websites/livechat.rst

 Chat trực tuyến
 ================

-Odoo *Live Chat* allows users to communicate with website visitors in real time.
+Leansoft *Live Chat* allows users to communicate with website visitors in real time.
 With *Live Chat*, leads can be qualified for their sales potential, support questions can be answered quickly, and issues can be directed to the appropriate team for further investigation (or follow up). *Live Chat* also provides the opportunity for instant feedback from customers.